run-as-root/magento2-prometheus-exporter/README.md

 php bin/magento setup:upgrade
 ```

+## Module Configuration

+The modules system configuration is located under `Stores -> Configuration -> Prometheus -> Metric Configuration`.
+You can enable or disable specific metrics by using the multiselect.

 ## Prometheus Configuration

 After installing the Magento Module, your Prometheus needs to get pointed to your Magento Metrics endpoint.
 To do so, add the following lines to your